Not only is Perth OK for people, it’s also very OK for pooches!

 Ellis Brook Valley is a great little area at the base of the hills to get lost in.
 There’s a variety of different trails to tackle, along with the impressive Sixty Foot Falls (after rains).
 There’s plenty of signage and it gets pretty busy, so make sure you take the leash and some exploring enthusiasm.

-Noble Falls are a nice little 30-minute drive from Perth in Gidgegannup, and just begging for a picnic day.
+Noble Falls are a nice 40-minute drive from Perth in Gidgegannup, and just begging for a picnic day.
 There’s a 3.5km walking trail, wildflowers galore and waterfalls if there’s been enough rain.
 Free barbecues await by the falls for a recharging lunch fry up.

 Lane Poole Reserve